in

 • Sow seed in warming soil or in a warming cold frame in spring.

-Phormium Varieties to Grow
+Phormium varieties to grow

 • Phormium cookianum, Mountain flax, clump-forming perennial ith broad, arching, linear, light to yellowish green leaves, to 5 feet (1.5m) long.
 Tubular, yellow-green flowers, to 1.5 feet (4cm) long, are produced in upright panicles, 6 feet (2m) long, in summer.
 To 6 feet (2m) tall and 10 feet (3m) wide.
 New Zealand.